clockworkengineer/NewtonianCosmos/readme.md

 # Introduction #

 The file processing engine expands the concept of the data importer application into a generic folder watching application that processes any files and directories copied/moved into the watch folder.
 The core functionality is provided by the task object which when created will watch the designated watch folder for any files/directories copied in and send each file to a child process created with the passed in processDetails arguments.
-The core application has 4 task objects one is just a simple file copier, one sends files to Handbrake to be converted to an .mp4 video, one emails an enlosure of the file to HPs ePrinter servers to be printed and the last is another file copy variant but this copies based on the file extension to a specified destination.
+The core application has 4 task objects one is just a simple file copier, one sends files to Handbrake to be converted to an .mp4 video, one emails an enlosure of the file to HPs ePrinter servers to be printed and the last is another file copy variant but copies based on the file extension to a specified destination.

 # Task object #